opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   The multiple commands will be run in order after the container process is stopped.

+**--poststop-env**=[]
+  Set environment variables for commands in poststop hooks, format is CMD:ENV. e.g. --poststop-env=/bin/test:key=value This option can be specified multiple times.
+When same CMD specified over once, the last one make sense.

 **--poststop-timeout**=[]
   Set timeout for commands in poststop hooks, format is CMD:TIMEOUT. e.g. --poststop-timeout=/bin/test:5 This option can be specified multiple times.
 When same CMD specified over once, the last one make sense.